eleetyson/eleetyson.github.io/_posts/2020-07-29-04_regex_and_abstraction.markdown

 ---

-As we progress in the curriculum, I'm psyched to go deeper on exception handling and designing durable applications.
+I'm looking forward to going deeper on exception handling and designing durable applications.

 In this case though, my project (CLI Blackjack) actually handles some invalid user inputs with a regex — also known as a regular expression.